thesofakillers/infersent-replication/README.md

 Details such as python and package versions can be found in the generated [pyproject.toml](pyproject.toml) and [poetry.lock](poetry.lock) files.

+We recommend using an environment manager such as [conda](https://docs.conda.io/en/latest/).
+After setting up your environment with the correct python version, please proceed with the installation of the required packages

 For [poetry](https://python-poetry.org/) users, getting setup is as easy as running